 - UX developers

 - Visual designers (depending on experience, skill set and skill level)

-In addition to technical skills training, Kenzie Academy is also focused on giving you the tools, job-readiness training, and employer and job connections to start and build your career.
+In addition to technical skills training, Kenzie Academy learners will get the tools, job-readiness training, and employer and job connections to start and build your career.
 The Career Curriculum course, the final course in the UX Design program, helps you prepare your resume, LinkedIn profile, and GitHub and present these artifacts.
 You'll also be assigned to a career advisor who will create a custom job-searching strategy with you.
 The journey doesn't stop at graduation — and career services is here to help you succeed.

 Courses & Curriculum

-Kenzie Academy’s web design UX bootcamp emulates a first-year internship experience in the industry.
+The web design UX bootcamp style program emulates a first-year internship experience in the industry.
 For example, in portfolio design, you'll generate compelling case studies outlining your design process and incorporate these into a robust, industry-ready portfolio.
 The curriculum also includes: